sebas77/Svelto.ECS.Examples.Survival/README.md

 You can add Svelto-ECS framework from the original repository or syncing it from this one using the submodule approach.

 **Note: This repository uses submodules.
-The folder Svelto.ECS is empty because you have to initialized the submodule.**
+The Submodules are found inside the folder Assets\Plugins\ and they are Svelto.Common, Svelto.Tasks and Svelto.ECS.
+You must update every single submodule one by one.
+To read more about submodules, check this link: https://git-scm.com/docs/git-submodule or just google around.
+You need to update the submodules separately and not recursively.**